Making Professional Development More Personal Gen Z Solutions No.4

 ‘We have weekly one to ones and we also have quarterly reviews.
 We like to sit down with a manager and look back on performance, but also discuss where you want to be in the next quarter.
 It's really helpful to have those feedback structures.
 We also get some transparency in terms of where we are all going and can contribute to it.
 It is really key because it helps you to develop’.

-There are two key aspects to this word, but both are joined by a united theme.
+There are two key aspects to the word ‘personal’ but both are joined by a united theme.
 In short, I recommend organisations offer a very broad range of development opportunities.

-Gen Z’s hunger for learning and improvement is well represented in their outstanding academic outcomes, as described in detail here.
+Gen Z’s hunger for learning and improvement is well represented in their outstanding academic outcomes.
 Organisations who ensure their new employees can continue on this trajectory, and who also make clear what is on offer from the very start, will be in a strong position.

-The first key aspect is personal in the sense of customised, or bespoke.
-Although your younger employees will have common needs, they will also expect some choice.
+Your younger employees will have some common needs but they will also expect some choice.
 These may reflect particular interests, or areas which may serve their future career.
 If you still ask the ‘where do you see yourself in five years’ time’ question at interview then at least provide the means for your new employees to work it out for themselves.

 It is hard to overestimate the extent to which life has become more personalised over the course of a generation.
 There are zillions of internet rabbit holes to dive down, social media accounts to follow, and a streaming music collection to curate.
 The secondary school experience in England has not followed this experience, although the diversity of choice in higher education remains strong.